When it comes to designing a landscape your customers will treasure for years to come, it’s true that a lot of thought must go into the planning.

 When you plant a large group of one plant type tightly together, you are able to achieve a good visual impact, and it also works to balance and proportion out the landscape.
 If plants aren’t massed together, it can sometimes be difficult to achieve this same aesthetic impact with plants scattered in little groups here and there.

 When plants are massed together, it helps create texture, form, larger pops of color and it can reduce maintenance in some situations.
 Plus, when comparing the landscape to surrounding features like houses, large trees and other buildings, massing the plants together can help them stand out from their competition.

 But how many plants do you need in an area to consider it massed?
 To start off, planting about six should suffice; after that, the choice is really up to your customers.
 When working with grasses, woody shrubs, sturdier perennials, groundcovers, and sometimes annuals, this technique will work well, and you can even consider grouping five or so planted pots together to achieve the same look.

 Plants such as hydrangeas, catmint, ferns, and black-eyed Susans group very well together and can either provide a dramatic pop of color or a tantalizing patch of green, depending on your customer’s preference.

 Repetition and patterns

-Consider repeating colors, forms, lines and textures throughout the landscape to create a unique rhythm in the area.
-To do this, first, take time to consider the natural way your eye focusses on objects that are a distance away.
-Eyes are drawn to areas with symmetry, and when items are grouped in threes, fives and sevens, the eyes tend to be drawn to them more.
+Consider repeating colors, forms, lines, and textures throughout the landscape to create a unique rhythm in the area.
+To do this, first, take time to consider the natural way your eye focuses on objects that are a distance away.
+Eyes are drawn to areas with symmetry, and when items are grouped in threes, fives, and sevens, the eyes tend to be drawn to them more.